nasiriubat/simple-custom-css-jss-wp-plugin/README.md

 If you are still experiencing issues, you can contact the plugin developer for support or consult the plugin documentation for troubleshooting guidance.

-<b>That's it!
-This guide should provide users with all the information they need to install and use your custom CSS and JS plugin on their WordPress website.</b>
+<strong>That's it!
+This guide should provide users with all the information they need to install and use your custom CSS and JS plugin on their WordPress website.</strong>